matwll/pwa-text-editor-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use this application go to the link here (<a href="">PWA Text Editor App</a>).
+To use this application go to the link here (<a href="https://whispering-fortress-13869.herokuapp.com/">PWA Text Editor App</a>).
 You can type in it as with any text editor.

 <!-- CONTRIBUTORING -->
 ## Contributing